 There is experimental evidence that both cofactors of the donor (P_A and P_B) as well as both potential acceptor cofactors (A{0A} and A{0B}) carry electron spin density of the spin-correlated radical pair.
-This confirms that both electron pathways in PSI of duckweed are active and that the electron transfer occurs not exclusively by one branch.
-In addition, the time-averaged ground state electron density as measured by the chemical shift varies to a similar extent as in the functionally asymmetric special pair of RCs of R. sphaeroides.
-Our study suggests that the breaking of functional symmetry is not primarily due to local variation in time-averaged electronic ground-state properties at the donor site, but, for instance, local and global electronic excited state properties in conjunction with molecular dynamics.
+This confirms that both electron pathways in PSI of duckweed are active and that the electron transfer occurs symmetrically.
+In addition, the time-averaged ground state electron density as measured by the chemical shift varies to a similar extend as in the functionally asymmetric special pair of RCs of R. sphaeroides.
+Our study contributes to converging and convincing evidence that the breaking of functional symmetry is not primarily due to local variation in time-averaged electronic ground-state properties at the donor site, but, for instance, local and global electronic excited state properties in conjunction with molecular dynamics.